dojo/widget-core/README.md

 The recommended pattern for event listeners is to declare them on the widget class, referencing the function using `this` most commonly within `getChildrenNodes` or a `nodeAttributes` function.

-Event listeners can be internal logic encapsulated within a widget as shown in the first example or they can delegate to a function that is passed via `properties` as shown in the second example.
+Event listeners can be internal logic encapsulated within a widget or delegate to a function passed via `properties`.
 For convenience event listeners handlers are automatically bound to the scope of their widget.
-However listeners that are passed via `properties` will need to manually bound if access scope is required.

 *internally defined handler*